-For some people, including children, fecal incontinence is a relatively minor problem, limited to occasional soiling of their underwear.
+For some people, including children, fecal incontinence is a relatively minor problem.
+It's typically limited to occasional soiling of their underwear.
 For others, the condition can be devastating due to a complete lack of bowel control.

 If you have fecal incontinence

-You may feel reluctant to leave your house out of fear you might not make it to a toilet in time.
-To overcome that fear, try these practical tips:
+You may feel reluctant to leave your house because you're concerned about making it to a toilet in time.
+To overcome that thought, try these practical tips:

 - Use the toilet right before you go out.